The Board of Directors provides strategic advice and includes Australian business and policy leaders.

 Eliza Owen

-Head of Research, CoreLogic Australia
+Head of Residential Research, CoreLogic Australia

-Eliza Owen was appointed the Head of Research at CoreLogic Australia in 2020.
+Eliza Owen is the Head of Residential Research at CoreLogic Australia.

 She has spent almost a decade as a housing market researcher, having previously worked at Domain Group and Residex.
 Eliza has reported extensively on key issues around housing in Australia, including housing affordability, credit conditions and the impact of the COVID-19 pandemic on housing market performance.
 In addition to her role at CoreLogic, Eliza is passionate about sharing her knowledge with broader consumer audiences.
 She is a regular media commentator, has unpacked housing affordability on the TEDx stage, and has presented to thousands across the real estate, finance and construction industries.